 The gospel-side sanctuary stained glass window is from the original 1876 church building.
 The pews and cork tile floor are all original.
-Stations of the Cross were given by Ron and Jane Lerner and are authentic replicas of circa 1890 stations.
+Stations of the Cross are authentic replicas of circa 1890 stations.
 A restoration of the Narthex and Guild Room has recently been completed and was dedicated by Bishop Brookhart in October 2008.
 The guild room was named for Jeanne Roby in honor of her years of parish service.
 Care of the physical plant is overseen by our Jr. Wardens and facilities manager, Ray Ross.

 Central to these, and other projects of note, is the Episcopal Church Memorial Foundation.
 Such projects have included: various remodeling and restoration efforts, the Laukhuff organ, sprinkler system, ramps and elevator for the handicapped, a new parish hall kitchen, columbarium, purchase of 111 South Tracy and Grace Bible Church properties.
 The Foundation also awards annual scholarships to deserving high school seniors in memory of Deene Rognlie, and supports Camp Marshall, the Episcopal Diocesan camp for adults and youths, on a regular basis.

 Established in 1959, the Foundation is to receive, manage, and disburse gifts and contributions given to the Church for purposes other than current operational expenses of the church.
 Stated purposes include: physical plant expansion and improvements, aid in the establishment of chapels and missions in adjacent areas, aid to seminary students, support of programs for religious instruction and education, stimulation and development of activities of a Christian nature in the surrounding area, and continuing education for parish clergy.
 Every baptized member of St. James who is active in their support of the ministry is a member of the Foundation.
 The Foundation is governed by a Board of Trustees elected by the parish at its annual meeting.
-The Foundation is ably led by Jeanne Roby for a number of years.
+The Foundation was ably led by Jeanne Roby for a number of years.
 Current board president is Jim Mitchell.

 On November 19, 2000, St. James celebrated its 125th Anniversary (of the building of the church in 1876) with a festive weekend of worship and celebration.
 For the occasion and at the request of Fr.
 Sherman, Dr. Clifford Shipp composed a magnificent sacred service in the musical setting of the traditional Anglican Mass with Kyrie, Gloria, Sanctus, Agnus Dei and Benediction.
 The work featured the St. James choir, a soprano soloist and area musicians.
 In his sermon, Sherman quoted from the 80th Anniversary (of the first service in 1868) sermon of The Rev. Skinner when he said, "The names of the people are the foundation stones of any Church, and their love for God and each other the cement that holds them firmly in place.
 The same is true of us."
 Both sermons (1948 & 2000) ended with these words, "Look up, not down.
 Look out, not in.
 Look forward, not back.
 And give me your hand."

 Christian Education and formation programs for all ages, such as Godly Play, Youth Groups, Adult Bible Studies, Rector's Study Fellowship, Inquirers' Classes, and various adult offerings are an important part of life at St. James.
 Our chapter of The Order of St. Luke the Physician sustains a healing ministry for the parish.
-Our Lay Eucharistic Visitors, Love, INC., Family Promise, Survivors and Help Fund provide valuable service and ministry to those in need.
+Our Lay Eucharistic Visitors, Love, INC., Family Promise, Survivors and Housing First Village provide valuable service and ministry to those in need.
 Dozens of dedicated lay people empower these ministries through their volunteer efforts.
-Most of these programs are led by the laity.
+Many of these programs are led by the laity.
 Deacons Roxanne Klingensmith and Connie Campbell-Pearson have been instrumental is leading Survivors and First Village.
 They are also the driving force behind the diocesan School of Deacons.
 It should be noted that St. James was a founding entity of Family Love, INC. and First Village, as well as Family Promise.

-Three Sunday morning Eucharists and numerous weekly services provide a variety of worship opportunities for the people of St. James and the community.
-Adult and children's choir, a renewal music team, and gifted musicians provide the congregation with a versatile musical landscape.
+Three Sunday morning Eucharist services provide a variety of worship opportunities for the people of St. James and the community.
+Adult choir, a renewal music team, and gifted musicians provide the congregation with a versatile musical landscape.

-After 7 years of faithful service, Dr. Douglas Bartholomew retired as choir director in June 2008.
-He was followed by Laurie Jo Howard who led our choir programs for two years.
-After that the choir was ably led by Sarah Hussey and Emily Thrasher.
+After many years of faithful service, Judy Suvak and Dr. Douglas Bartholomew built a formidable choir program at St. James.
 Curently, Dr. Lukas Graf serves as our choir director.
 The choir includes gifted students from MSU.
 Our contemporary Music Team is led by Susan Johnston & Connie Campbell, after years of faithful service by Chris McGary.
-Gail Haynes is the founding director of the St. James Bell Choir.

-Worship at St. James has been sustained and supported for 145 years by a faithful Altar Guild.
+Worship at St. James has been sustained and supported for 150 years by a faithful Altar Guild.
 The guild is ably led by Sharon Eversman.
 These volunteers take their ministry very seriously, and are an inspiration in service to the Lord.
 The same is true of parish acolytes, lectors, chalicers and ushers.
 Mary Wisman and Vicki Van Rensselaer are instrumental in providing lay leadership for these groups.

 It has been said that evidence of a spiritually healthy parish is found in its ability to raise up individuals for vocational ministry.
 St. James exhibits this strength, not only in its empowering of the laity, but in its nurturing of aspirants for holy orders.
-During the past 25 years, St. James has seen the ordinations of Jane Shipp, Mary Piper, Roxanne Klingensmith, Valerie Webster and Margaret Ayers, Mary Jett, Donna Gleaves and Connie Campbell.
+During the past 25 years, St. James has seen the ordinations of Jane Shipp, Mary Piper, Roxanne Klingensmith, Valerie Webster and Margaret Ayers, Mary Jett, Donna Gleaves and Reagan Gonzalez.
 On June 1, 2014 the parish celebrated the new ministry of The Rev. Connie Campbell.
 She is working with a number of parish ministries and community outreach, including serving at Gethsemane in Manhattan.
 Connie's work at Gethsemane has led to the small mission church more than doubling in size.
 Most recently, The Rev. Greg Smith, a former Roman Catholic priest, was received by the Episcopal Church and is serving as assitant priest at St. James and Gethsemane.
-Our newest seminarian, Reagan Grabbe Gonzales, is a student at our seminary in Austin, Texas.
+Fr.
+Greg is currently a member of the diocesan Standing Committee.

 Mutual or shared ministry between clergy and lay people is central to life at St. James with over 50 ministries and hundreds of lay ministers.
 2005 marked the birth of The Order of St. James, a forum through which exemplary lay people can be honored for years of service.
 Each year the rector selects worthy individuals and submits their names to the vestry for endorsement.
 The founding members of the Order were John Kerr, Thelma Newby, and Dottie Miller.